R3Conclave/conclave-core-sdk/docs/docs/mail.md

 4. The handshake.
 5. The encrypted body.

-The protocol ID, the unencrypted header, and the envelope form the *prologue* of a Mail item.
+The protocol ID, the unencrypted header, and the envelope form the *prologue* of a Mail message.

-The handshake consists of the following items:
+The handshake consists of the following components:

 * A random public key.
 * An authenticated encryption of the sender's public key.